-Below are the first quarter results for the Pathway Program in 2019; with all averages calculated using core-curriculum courses only:
+Below are the 2020 1st Quarter results for the Pathway Program students in Managua and Leon, with all averages calculated using core-curriculum courses only:

-Ninety-three students started and completed the 1st Quarter 2019 in the Pathway Program
+Ninety students started the 2020 school year in the Pathway Program.

 Thirty-four is the average class size for our Pathway students

-Fifty-nine of our 93 students are in the top 10 in their class
+Fifty-three of our 90 students are in the top 10 in their class

-Seventy-four Pathway students have a grade average of 80% or better
+Eighty-five of our 90 Pathway students achieved a grade average of 80% or better

-(core-curriculum courses include Spanish, English, Mathematics, Science and Social Studies)
+(Core-curriculum courses include Spanish, English, Mathematics, Science, Philosophy and Social Studies)

 The Pathway to Change Program operates on the premise that in order to be successful, it is critical to have the support of the children's parents.